 Make interview site accessible

+The place you conduct interviews says a great deal about your organization’s willingness to accommodate disabled workers.
 The interview site should be easily accessible for wheelchair-bound applicants and have disabled-accessible restrooms.
 Additionally, check the site for other accessibility issues: handicapped parking spaces, properly sized aisles and doors, and alarm systems that emit both audible and visual signals in the event of an emergency.

-Building accessibility guidelines are available at www.access-board.gov.
+Note: Building accessibility guidelines are available from the United States Access Board at www.access-board.gov.